After H&M, more foreign retail brands under fire in China in Xinjiang fallout

-Earlier this week, China denied allegations of human rights abuses by its officials in the western region of Xinjiang after the European Union, United States, Britain and Canada imposed sanctions on the officials on Monday.
+Earlier this week, China denied allegations of human rights abuses by its officials in the western region of Xinjiang after the European Union, United States, Britain and Canada imposed sanctions on the officials.
 Beijing hit back with retaliatory sanctions on European lawmakers, academics and institutions.

 Chinese state media singled out H&M on Wednesday for a statement that was reported by media last year in which the Swedish retailer said it was deeply concerned by reports of accusations of forced labour in Xinjiang, and that it did not source products from the Chinese region.
 It was not clear why the H&M statement was back in the public eye.